ntop/ntopng/doc/src/user_interface/shared/settings/tags.rst

 ntopng restarts and, for MAC-keyed hosts, host IP address changes (e.g. via DHCP).

-Application-Based Tagging
+Application- and Risk-Based Tagging
-^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note::
   Enterprise L license or above is required

-In addition to manual assignment, a user-defined tag can be bound to one or more network applications (i.e. nDPI protocols) directly from the tag edit dialog.
-Once one or more applications are associated with a tag, ntopng starts tagging automatically: every time a flow is classified as one of the linked applications, the flow itself is immediately tagged, and the same tag is persistently assigned to the flow's local client host, exactly as if it had been set by hand from that host's configuration page.
+In addition to manual assignment, a user-defined tag can be bound to one or more network applications (i.e. nDPI protocols) and/or one or more flow risks, directly from the tag edit dialog.
+Once one or more applications and/or flow risks are associated with a tag, ntopng starts tagging
+automatically: every time a flow is classified as one of the linked applications, or raises one of the linked flow risks, the flow itself is immediately tagged, and the same tag is persistently assigned to the flow's local client host, exactly as if it had been set by hand from that host's configuration page.
+Flow risks work exactly like applications in every other respect described below.

 From that moment on the tag behaves just like any other user-defined tag and is visible wherever tags normally appear: on the matching flows in the